doctorfree/MusicPlayerPlus/README.md

 ## Overview

+The MusicPlayerPlus project provides integration and extension of several audio packages designed to stream and play music.
+MusicPlayerPlus interacts with the Music Player Daemon (MPD).
+Outputs from the MPD streaming audio server are used as MusicPlayerPlus inputs for playback and visualization.
+MusicPlayerPlus components are used to manage and control MPD and ALSA configuration.

-MusicPlayerPlus integrations and extensions are primarily aimed at the character based terminal user.
-They enable an easy to use seamlessly integrated control of audio streaming, playing, and visualization in a lightweight character based environment.
+MusicPlayerPlus integrations and extensions are primarily aimed at the character-based terminal user.
+They enable an easy to use seamlessly integrated control of audio streaming, playing, and visualization in a lightweight character-based environment.

 Audio streaming is provided by the Music Player Daemon (MPD).
 At the core of MusicPlayerPlus is the `mpplus` command which acts as